AdobeDocs/advertising.en/help/search-social-commerce/tracking/feed-file-requirements.md

 ## File transfer protocol

 Send the file via the SFTP transfer protocol, using Port 22.
 You'll need to provide your public key information.
-Your Adobe Account Team or the implementation team will provide you the server location along with the credentials required for your system to transfer the files.
+Your Adobe Account Team or the implementation team provides you the server location along with the credentials required for your system to transfer the files.

 >[!TIP]
 >